Joey-Banaszak/cs386-a2-2/team.md

 Computer Science Major and Math Minor, also work as a MathJack!

 # Gabriel
-Senior in Computer Engineering, founder of self driving getaway vehicle
+4th year student in Computer Engineering, founder of self driving getaway vehicle.

 # Izaac

-Computer Science and Biomedical Science Major, robothon champion, and overall swell guy!
+Computer Science (BS) and Biomedical Science Major (BS), robothon champion, and overall swell guy!